 After lunch, we were immediately summoned back to the set.
 The director gathered everyone together to give instructions.
 Evan came over and stood next to me while the director spoke.
 But he wasn’t smiling at me.

-“No,” I responded quietly.
+“No,” I whispered.
 “Do you?”
 That was a stupid retort.
-Of course Evan knows who Joel is since he referred to him by name.
+Of course Evan knew who Joel was since he referred to him by name.

 Filming continued throughout the afternoon, with Evan growing more flirtatious with me during the touch-ups.
-He made this job fun.
+I had to admit he made the job enjoyable.

-Things finally wrapped up near the end of the day and we were dismissed to go home.
+Things finally wrapped up near the end of the day, and we were dismissed to go home.
 The director had Evan engaged, so I couldn’t say goodbye.
-I headed back to my room with the realization I wouldn’t be back tomorrow.
+I headed to my room with the realization I wouldn’t be back tomorrow.